-Taxes and other governmental charges the depositary or the custodian have to pay on any ADS or share underlying an ADS, for example, share transfer taxes, stamp duty or withholding taxes securities fees from the amounts distributed or by selling a portion of distributable property to pay the fees.
+The depositary collects its fees for delivery and surrender of ADSs directly from investors depositing ordinary shares or surrendering ADSs for the purpose of withdrawal or from intermediaries acting for them.
+The depositary collects fees for making distributions to investors by deducting those fees from the amounts distributed or by selling a portion of distributable property to pay the fees.
 The depositary may collect its annual fee for depositary services by deduction from cash distributions or by directly billing investors or by charging the book-entry system accounts of participants acting for them.
 The depositary may collect any of its fees by deduction from any cash distribution payable to ADS holders that are obligated to pay those fees.
 The depositary may generally refuse to provide for-fee services until its fees for those services are paid.